-At June 30, 2021 the Authority reported a liability of \$2,191,911 for its proportionate share of the NPL for the SCRS.
-The NPL was measured as of June 30, 2020, and the TPL for the Plans used to calculate the NPL were determined based on the most recent actuarial valuation report of July 1, 2019 that was projected forward to the measurement date.
-The Authority's proportion of the NPL was based on a projection of the Authority's long-term share of contributions to the Plans relative to the projected contributions of all participating South Carolina state and local governmental employers, actuarially determined.
-At the June 30, 2020 measurement date, the Authority's SCRS proportion was 0.008578 percent, which was a decrease of 0.000231 from its proportion measured as of June 30, 2019.
+At June 30, 2022 and 2021, the Authority reported a liability of \$1,938,374 and \$2,191,911, respectively for its proportionate share of the NPL for the SCRS.
+The NPL were measured as of June 30, 2021 and 2020, and the TPL for the Plans used to calculate the NPL were determined based on the most recent actuarial valuation report of July 1, of the preceding year that was projected forward to the measurement date.
+The Authority's proportion of the NPL were based on a projection of the Authority's long-term share of contributions to the Plans relative to the projected contributions of all participating South Carolina state and local governmental employers, actuarially determined.
+At the June 30, 2021 measurement date, the Authority's SCRS proportion was 0.008957 percent, which was an increase of 0.000379 from its proportion measured as of June 30, 2020.
+At the June 30, 2020 measurement date, the Authority's SCRS proportion was a decrease of 0.000231 from its proportion measured as of June 30, 2019.